Asamartino/Rust_for_everyone/README.md

 # Rust for everyone

-This series of exercises will closely follow the book.
-"The Rust Programming Language".
+This series of exercises will closely follow the book : [The Rust Programming Language](https://doc.rust-lang.org/book/)

 While the learning materials offer valuable insights, we've recognized the need for more hands-on exercises to solidify your understanding of the concepts and familiarize yourself with Rust.